Estonian literature: 1991–2001

-Jaan Kross and Jaan Kaplinski remain Estonia's best known and most translated writers, although in recent years the short stories of Eeva Park and the novels of Tõnu Õnnepalu and Ervin Õunapuu have also been enjoying moderate success in Germany and Scandinavia.
+While Jaan Kross and Jaan Kaplinski remained Estonia's best known and most translated writers abroad, in the 1990s short stories of Eeva Park and the novels of Tõnu Õnnepalu and Ervin Õunapuu also enjoyed moderate success in Germany and Scandinavia.

-Jaan Kross has been tipped for the Nobel Prize for Literature on several occasions.
+Jaan Kross was tipped for the Nobel Prize for Literature on several occasions.
 On his return from the labour camps and internal exile in Russia, where he spent nine long years (1946–1954) as a political prisoner, Kross breathed new life into Estonian poetry.
 Kross began writing prose in the latter half of the 1960s.
-Jaan Kaplinski has become the central and most productive Modernist in Estonian poetry.
-Kaplinski has written essays, plays and has translated.
-He has lectured in Vancouver, Calgary, Ljubljana, Trieste, Taipei, Stockholm, Bologna and Cologne, London and Edinburgh.
-He has been Writer-in-Residence at the University of Wales, Aberystwyth.
+Jaan Kaplinski was the most productive Modernist in Estonian poetry; he wrote essays and plays, translated, lectured home and overseas and was Writer-in-Residence at the University of Wales, Aberystwyth.

 The new century

 The beginning of the 21st century has been fruitful for Estonian literature.
 Blossoming out of the waning nineties; a new, vibrant generation of poets appeared.
 Jürgen Rooste (1979), Ivar Sild (1977), Wimberg (pen name of Jaak Urmet, 1979) and Kristiina Ehin (1977) have all distinctive voices combined with a profound knowledge of both Estonian and world literature.

 Rooste is definitely the most socially-involved and "beat-like" of them all.
 Sild proclaims his gay outlook, Wimberg creates absurd landscapes through the use of childlike language and style and Ehin maintains the tradition of the "great female poet" of Estonia.

-But prose also flourishes.
+Proses also flourishes.
 Over recent years, the work of Rein Raud has won him both numerous awards at home and international acclaim.
 His most notable books include The Reconstruction, the story of a dying father trying to find out the circumstances of his daughter's suicide in a religious cult (2012, in English 2017, Dalkey Archive Press) and The Brother (2008, in English 2016, Open Letter Books), called by the author "a spaghetti Western in poetic prose".
 Andrus Kivirähk has skilfully combined his comic talent and ethno-fantasy in The Man Who Spoke Snakish (2007, in English 2015, Grove Press).
 Indrek Hargla is a prolific writer of several kinds of genre fiction including sci-fi, fantasy and crime.
 His reputation relies mainly on his Apothecary Melchior series, set in medieval Tallinn.
 Besides Kaur Kender (1971), whose finest hour was in 1998 with the debut novel Iseseisvuspäev ("Independence Day"), a younger generation is appearing.
 Sass Henno (1982) stays in the Chuck Palahniuk-influenced tradition of Kaur Kender.
 Chaneldior wrote a quintessential novel in the manner of Bret Easton Ellis called Kontrolli alt väljas ("Out of Control") in 2008 and Peeter Helme's (1978) second novel September (2009) received critical acclaim for its realistic description of life in Tallinn's office environments as existed at the dawn of this new millennium.

+According to a study Estonia leads the world in book ownership, on average Estonians own 218 different books per house, and 35% own 350 books or more (as of 2018).